Synonym(s)

 IngredientsThis section has been translated automatically.

 Asparagus rootstock contains saponins, for example the steroid saponins asparagosides A, B, D and G, diosgenin and yamogenin.
-Other ingredients include proteins, minerals (including large amounts of calcium salts), the amino acids arginine and aspartic acid as well as inulin-like fructans such as asparagosine and asparagose.
+Other ingredients are proteins, minerals (including large amounts of calcium salts), the amino acids arginine and aspartic acid as well as inulin-like fructans such as asparagosine and asparagose.

 You might also be interested in